Renowned Iranian Artist Farshchian Showcases Famous Painting At Prestigious Sotheby's Auction House

+(MENAFN- ACN NewsWire) Renowned Iranian Artist Farshchian Showcases Famous Painting at Prestigious Sotheby's Auction House

-(MENAFN- ACCESSWIRE) MIAMI, FL / ACCESSWIRE / December 18, 2023 / Mahmoud Farshchian, 93, the renowned Iranian artist, continues to captivate art enthusiasts with his exceptional talent and artistic vision.
+MIAMI, FL, Dec 18, 2023 - (ACN Newswire) - Mahmoud Farshchian, 93, the renowned Iranian artist, continues to captivate art enthusiasts with his exceptional talent and artistic vision.
 FarshchianART -- a foundation created by the Farschian family and dedicated to collecting, exhibiting, preserving, and interpreting the art and archives of Mahmoud Farshchian -- has announced that one of his paintings inspired by the original "Fifth Day of Creation" fetched an impressive price of $120,000 at a prestigious auction held at Sotheby's.
 This sale highlights the enduring appeal and value of Farshchian's works in the art market.

 "Fifth Day Of Creation" - 6x4 feet - circa 1980s - estimated at 1.8 million USD, captured the adoration of collector Stuart Cary Welch.
 He commissioned Farshchian, who painted an inspired painting of 3x2 feet.